X

 Behavioral marketing benefits businesses and consumers — personalized advertising is more effective in driving purchases, and consumers avoid seeing content that’s irrelevant to them.
 Some of the many benefits of behavioral marketing include:

 • Increased user engagement: With behavioral tracking, publishers can access consumers who regularly interact with specific marketing material.
 Targeting consumers based on their habits creates a sense of connection.
-Once a user accesses your website, you can use their behavior to offer content from areas relevant to their interests.
+Once a user accesses your website, you can use onsite behavioral targeting to offer content from areas relevant to their interests.

 • Higher click-through rates: Consumers are likelier to click on an ad that appeals to their needs and interests.
 Once exposed to a highly-desired product, they’re apt to seek out more information and purchase.

-• Improved conversion rates: Advertisements that reach a particular audience segment already speak to that audience, increasing the chances that users proceed to purchase or request more information, often leading to repeat customers and increased sales.
+• Improved conversion rates: Online advertising that reaches a particular audience segment already speak to that audience, increasing the chances that users proceed to purchase or request more information, often leading to repeat customers and increased sales.

 • Strengthened long-term relationships: With behavioral targeting advertising, you can reach customers at times convenient to them, as you’re meeting their needs by learning more about them.
 For example, if a customer visits your website once a month on a Friday afternoon, you could send them an email on Friday morning reminding them about your latest deals or promotions, keeping your brand at the forefront of their minds.